Some example career paths which are fairly common in many communities:

 - Brick and Mortar

 Large chains of large stores that sell electronics have been known to have websites offering the same deals.
-Here are some options that are known to exist.
+Some of these may frequently be excellent options, just as noteworthy as some of the companies that are more famous just from their popular websites.

 - [#fryselec]: Fry's Electronics